Call us on

 0370 1500 100

-I am an Associate Solicitor and practise exclusively in family law.
-I work directly for Martin Loxley, the National Head of Family Law at Irwin Mitchell.
-Alongside assisting the department head, running high net worth financial and complex children cases, I run my own caseload, which is largely made up of clients who have been referred to me by existing and former clients.
+I am a Senior Associate Solicitor and practise exclusively in family law.
+Alongside assisting Martin Loxley with high net worth financial and complex children cases, I run my own caseload, which is largely made up of clients who have been referred to me by existing and former clients.
 My workload is split evenly between disputes concerning the arrangements children following a separation and divorce and matrimonial finance work.
 I have a very clear understanding of commercial issues, which is crucial when approaching complex divorce and financial cases.
 I am solution focussed and give honest, practical and strategic advice.